HotChocut/kohya_ss-lycofix/README.md

 # kohya_ss-lycofix
-A simple batchscript that you place into your main kohya_ss directory and run to fix not being able to train/extract lyco based off @kaan36875's [fix](https://github.com/bmaltais/kohya_ss/issues/1129#issuecomment-1626372311) that worked for me.
+A simple batchscript that you place into your main kohya_ss directory and run to fix not being able to train/extract LyCORIS LoCON based off @kaan36875's [fix](https://github.com/bmaltais/kohya_ss/issues/1129#issuecomment-1626372311) that worked for me.
 This only works if your directory is a git directory and if you've already run the setup.bat

 If you don't know how to do those two things here's a brief rundown for windows users